GuilhermeBasto/movies-fe/README.md

-# Xpand IT Frontend Challenge
+# Movies

-This repository contains the React frontend application for Xpand IT Frontend Challenge
+This repository contains the React frontend application for Movies

 ## Setup